Cirdans-Home/pth-root-stochastic/README.md

-# A Riemannian Approach to approximately embed Markov Chains
+# Stochastic pth root approximation of a stochastic matrix: A Riemannian optimization approach

-Algorithms for the approximation of an embedding for Markov chains.
+Algorithms for approximating a stochastic pth root of a stochastic matrix using Riemannian optimization.

 ## Manopt